 Melio: Pay business bills by credit card

 Melio is a service intended to simplify paying business bills.
-Melio has no subscription fees, and it lets you can pay business bills with a credit or debit card for a 2.9% fee, or for free with bank-to-bank ACH transfers.
-No matter how vendors want to get paid (ACH or check), Melio users can choose how they want to pay (i.e. ACH for free, or credit card 2.9% fee).
+Melio has no subscription fees and it lets you pay bills with a credit or debit card for a 2.9% fee, or for free with bank-to-bank ACH transfers.
+Melio users can pay vendors through whichever means they prefer (i.e. ACH for free, or credit card 2.9% fee).

-It can make sense to pay the 2.9% fee if you want to increase spend in order to earn a large welcome bonus or to earn a big-spend bonus (for example, some credit cards offer free hotel nights or elite status with big spend).
+It can make sense to pay the 2.9% fee if you want to increase spend in order to earn a large welcome offer or a big-spend bonus (for example, some credit cards offer free hotel nights or elite status with big spend).
 Unfortunately, you cannot pay personal bills with Melio.

 Why use Melio?